Looking back through Pictures & My best walks in 2019

 The mural at the train station near Grayson perry’s house MANNING TREE

 Grayson Perry designed this house and can be rented out by signing up for a lottery.
 My name came up a couple of times, but unfortunately, I did not have a couple of thousand pounds to spare to treat my loved ones!

-This bird picture, somewhat out of focus is one of my favorite pictures.
+This bird picture, somewhat out of focus is one of my favourite pictures.
 The Cormorant birds are making a comeback.
 Only recently I saw a flock of them hanging out on a barge at the Chelsea Embankment.
 Previously I knew little of this bird and when I looked it up, it stated they loved fishing.
-That’s why this is one of my favorite pictures.
+That’s why this is one of my favourite pictures.

 These thistles stood out to me when walking in Kent, it was towards the end of the summer and a very hot day.
 We were lucky to have a little breeze, the apples were bright red, good enough to pick from the tree and eat.
 Walking through the orchards they looked beautiful.
 We walked about 10 miles that day in the heat.

 Last but not least.
-THE ISLE OF WIGHT in September -my other favorite month for being outdoors
+THE ISLE OF WIGHT in September -my other favourite month for being outdoors